jadamsowers/trailhead/FAMILY_MEMBER_ORDERING.md

 );

 // Sort members: adults first, then scouts
-// This ensures adults' vehicle capacity is added to the trip before scouts const sortedMembers = memberDetails.sort((a, b) => {
+// This ensures adults' vehicle capacity is added to the outing before scouts const sortedMembers = memberDetails.sort((a, b) => {
     if (a.member_type === 'parent' && b.member_type === 'scout') return -1;
     if (a.member_type === 'scout' && b.member_type === 'parent') return 1;